anmases/video-player/README.md

 # Video player.
-This is a basic video player using FFmpeg to process video codecs and OpenGL to display windows.
+This is a basic cross-platform video player using FFmpeg to process video codecs and OpenGL to display windows.
 ## Build
 create build directory
 generate makefile inside build directory: